-How?
-This genius breakfast strata.
+Enter: This genius breakfast strata.

-Next morning, all you have to do is pop the strata in the oven.
+Come the next morning, all you have to do is pop the strata in the oven.

-Cut wedges, garnish with scallions, and serve to any friends who ended up sleeping in your living room.
+Allow the dish to cool slightly, then cut into wedges, garnish with scallions, and serve to any friends who ended up sleeping in your living room.

 Keep reading for the recipe!

 Make-Ahead Cauliflower Breakfast Strata